-MTN Nigeria has grown fast to become the biggest player in the country’s telecom sector with a total of 52.3 million subscribers on its network, comprising 24% of its global subscriber base.
+MTN Nigeria has grown fast to become the biggest player in the country’s telecom sector with a total of 52.3 million subscribers on its network, comprising 24 percent of its global subscriber base.
 With 36 percent of the subscriber base, it rakes in 57 percent of industry revenue.
-The company has laid 24,658 kilometers of fibre cables across the country, twice longer than any of its competitors and helping it facilitate fast internet access to millions of Nigerians.
+The company has laid 24,658 kilometers of fiber cables across the country, twice longer than any of its competitors and helping it facilitate fast internet access to millions of Nigerians.
 It now has 14.2 million active data users on its network and this is expanding by the day.

 Over the past 17 years, the company has spent more than US$14 billion in capital expenditure expanding its business in the country and paid about US$2 billion in taxes to the government.
 But MTN has also made money in Nigeria.
 MTN Nigeria raked in revenues of US$1.5 billion in the first half of 2018 and looks on course to hit US$3 billion in revenues at the end of the year.
-MTN Nigeria, is in no doubt, a company with a very bright future in Nigeria but recent events now cloud that future and it is increasingly looking like what has been a great relationship with its host country, will end on a very sour note.
+MTN Nigeria is in no doubt, a company with a very bright future in Nigeria but recent events now cloud that future and it is increasingly looking like what has been a great relationship with its host country, will end on a very sour note.

 MTN troubles in Nigeria began in 2015 when the Nigerian Communications Commission (NCC) slammed it with a fine of UDS$5.6 billion for failing to disconnect unregistered SIMs on its network.
 It was a time that Nigeria was dealing with high incidences of kidnap and terrorism and the country compelled all telecom operators to ensure that only registered SIMs were used on their network.

-This was to facilitate the easier tracking of criminals who use phones to contact their victim’s family or communicate among themselves.
+This was to facilitate the easier tracking of criminals who use phones to contact their victim’s families or communicate among themselves.
 The NCC considered MTN’s non-disconnection of unregistered SIMs as a security issue and hit back hard at the company.
 The challenge was that the fine was more than twice MTN’s total revenues for that year.
 There was no way MTN would have paid such a fine and still remained in business.

-MTN was left with no choice but to enter negotiations with the Nigerian authorities flying in Eric Holder, former US Attorney General and Head of Covington & Burling LLP, Washington D.C., to help lead the negotiations.
+MTN was left with no choice but to enter negotiations with the Nigerian authorities flying in Eric Holder, former US Attorney General and head of Covington & Burling LLP, in Washington D.C., to help lead the negotiations.
 The negotiations ended successfully with the fine being reduced to a more reasonable sum of about a billion dollars, which MTN was asked to pay over a 3-year period in quarterly installments.
 The company was also mandated to list its highly lucrative subsidiary on the Nigerian Stock Exchange (NSE).

 Having already paid half of the 2015 negotiated fine and started the process of listing on the NSE, MTN thought it could now face its business expansion plans in a country it has remained very bullish on since 2001.
-But MTN is now faced with a new set of troubles, and significantly bigger ones.
+But MTN is now faced with a new set of troubles and significantly bigger ones.